Soft Skills: Conflicts, Problem Solving and Negotiation

 What is Negotiation and Conflict Management?

 Parties often approach to negotiation and conflict management from different perspectives, this can lead to common negotiation mistakes and disappointing outcomes.
 To enhance negotiation and conflict management skills, it’s important to acknowledge that differences in perceived conflict may be likely.
-Similarly, actions and statements designed to convey toughness can backfire by launching an escalatory spiral that is difficult to contain.
+Similarly, actions and statements aimed at conveying harshness can backfire, starting a spiral of conflict that is difficult to contain.
 If that happens, recognize that your adversary’s provocations could be intended to inspire steps in conflict resolution.
 Try to soften your position and look for solutions using novel negotiation and conflict management techniques.

 What negotiation and conflict management strategies can help you work through a crisis with your counterpart?